Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 ##### XOrg

 Xorg is a display server for the X Window System.
-In order to start X, `xorg-xinit` will also be instaled.
+In order to start X, `xorg-xinit` will also be installed.
 The `~/.xinitrc` file is a shell script read by `xinit` and by its front-end `startx`.
 It is mainly used to execute desktop environments, window managers and other programs when starting the X server.

 <pre>
 pacman -S xorg-server xorg-server-utils xorg-xinit